A compilation of top community engagement tactics to keep your online community active and engaged.

 Activities based on member cohorts

-There are a range of members in your community — right from lurkers to super users.
-And each category of these members expect something different from your community.
+There is a range of members in your community — right from lurkers to super users.
+And each category of these members expects something different from your community.

 So, your engagement must also be tailored to suit their needs.
 If you have direct integration with communication and user engagement tools such as Intercom, you can easily log the member activities inside the tool.
 This would help you further segment the members based on the level of engagement.

-For example, your superusers wold want more exclusivity and better access to the team.
+For example, your superusers would want more exclusivity and better access to the team.
 The members who are not engaged can be motivated by showcasing the benefits of the privileges of superusers.

 Run competitions and reward

 Conduct occasional competitions in the community in a healthy and friendly manner.
 The objective of the community can be directing certain user behavior, collecting ideas, or rapid content generation.
 Run the competition and reward the winners with something tangible — a great way to achieve this in the online community is to offer virtual coins that are closely tied to your payment processing.
 That way the members can redeem the coins to purchase your products and services.

 Here is an example of our client, SmartNora (a snoring solution) running a campaign in their community to source stories from their members around snoring: